dragonwasrobot/dragonwasrobot.github.io/_posts/2016-08-31-new-color-scheme-and-improved-legibility.md

 ---
 layout: post
-title: "New color scheme<br/>and improved legibility"
+title: "New color scheme and improved legibility"
 category: meta
 description: "In this post, we introduce an improved theme for the blog."
 tags: []